rethab/rethab.github.io/_posts/2025-01-04-atproto-identity.markdown

 ### Signatures

 Each entry in the log includes a `sig` field, which contains the signature.
-This is a cryptographic signature created from the other fields in a particular entry.
+This cryptographic signature is derived from the other fields in the entry.
-For the genesis operation, the `rotationKeys` (or `signingKey` for legacy) field contains the public key(s) of the key pair(s), with which the entry was signed.
+For the genesis operation, the `rotationKeys` (or `signingKey` for legacy) field contains the public key(s) of the key pair(s) with which the entry was signed.

 Subsequent operations need to be signed with the key from the previous entry.
-Furthermore, the `prev` field links back to the previous entry.
+Additionally, the `prev` field references the previous entry.

 ### Creating a DID

-The identifier in the DID, which is the last part of the colon-separated is constructed from the genesis operation.
+The identifier in the DID, which is the last part of the colon-separated string, is constructed from the genesis operation.
 For `@jay.bsky.team`:

 - the identifier is `oky5czdrnfjpqslsw2a5iclo`